Sámi people: Russia

-The 1822 Statute of Administration of Non-Russians in Siberia asserted state ownership over all the land in Siberia and then "granted" possessory rights to the natives.
-Governance of Indigenous groups, and especially collection of taxes from them, necessitated protection of Indigenous peoples against exploitation by traders and settlers.
+The 1822 Statute of Administration of Non-Russians in Siberia asserted state ownership over all land in Siberia and then "granted" possessory rights to the natives.
+Governance of Indigenous groups, and especially collection of taxes therefrom, necessitated protection of Indigenous peoples against exploitation by traders and settlers.
 During the Soviet era, the inhabitants of the Kola tundra were forcibly relocated to kolkhozes (collective communities) by the state; most Sámi were settled at Lujávri (Lovozero).

-The 1993 Constitution, Article 69 states, "The Russian Federation guarantees the rights of small indigenous peoples in accordance with the generally accepted principles and standards of international law and international treaties of the Russian Federation."
 For the first time in Russia, the rights of Indigenous minorities were established in the 1993 Constitution.
+Article 69 of the Constitution states, "The Russian Federation guarantees the rights of small indigenous peoples in accordance with the generally accepted principles and standards of international law and international treaties of the Russian Federation."

-The Russian Federation ratified the 1966 UN Covenant on Civil and Political Rights; Section 2 explicitly forbids depriving a people of "its own means of subsistence".
+The Russian Federation ratified the 1966 UN Covenant on Civil and Political Rights; Section 2 explicitly forbids depriving a people of "its own means of subsistence."
 The Russian Duma has adopted partial measures to implement it.
 The Russian Federation lists distinct Indigenous peoples as having special rights and protections under the Constitution and federal laws and decrees.
-These rights are linked to the category known since Soviet times as the malochislennye narody ("small-numbered peoples"), a term that is often translated as "Indigenous minorities", which include Arctic peoples such as the Sámi, Nenets, Evenki, and Chukchi.
+These rights are linked to the category known since Soviet times as the malochislennye narody ("small-numbered peoples"), a term toften translated as "Indigenous minorities," which include Arctic peoples such as the Sámi, Nenets, Evenki, and Chukchi.

-In April 1999, the Russian Duma passed a law that guarantees socioeconomic and cultural development to all Indigenous minorities, protecting traditional living places and acknowledging some form of limited ownership of territories that have traditionally been used for hunting, herding, fishing, and gathering activities.
-The law, however, does not anticipate the transfer of title in fee simply to Indigenous minorities.
-The law does not recognize development rights, some proprietary rights including compensation for damage to the property, and limited exclusionary rights.
-It is not clear, however, whether protection of nature in the traditional places of inhabitation implies a right to exclude conflicting uses that are destructive to nature or whether they have the right to veto development.
+In April 1999, the Duma passed a law guaranteeing socioeconomic and cultural development to all Indigenous minorities; protecting traditional living places; and acknowledging some form of limited ownership of territories that have traditionally been used for hunting, herding, fishing, and gathering.
+The law, however, does not anticipate the transfer of title in fee simple to Indigenous minorities.
+Nor does it recognize development rights, some proprietary rights including compensation for damage to the property, or limited exclusionary rights.
+It is not clear, however, whether protection of nature in traditional places of habitation implies a right to exclude conflicting uses that are destructive to nature, or whether the Sámi have the right to veto development.